 How have you engaged with yourself, your colleagues and your community on unlearning the ableism inherent in so many of the systems and social norms we live within?

-We’re coming together for this virtual event to explore:
+We came together for this virtual event to explore:

-Join this free online community event, featuring our panel of advocates, to explore how unpacking ableism benefits us all — and how you can be a part of it.
+Witness this free online community event, featuring our panel of advocates, to explore how unpacking ableism benefits us all — and how you can be a part of it.

 Nili Mathews (she/her) is a Certified Therapeutic Recreation Specialist with over 25 years of experience working with people with disabilities.
 She has a BA in Recreation and Leisure Studies with an emphasis in Therapy.
 Nili has worked in physical rehabilitation, mental health, residential camping and community recreation.